voxie/training-modules/Module-02.md

 ## Getting Started

 Prior to completing the module below it is highly recommended that you look at the following learning material.
-Note that, as of the time this document has last been updated, we currently use PHP 7.2 be default for our PHP services.
-If you're familiar with Docker, you can verify the current default version at [generationtux/dockerfiles](https://github.com/generationtux/dockerfiles).

 - [PHP The Right Way](http://phptherightway.com)